Information Technology Business Insurance

 Other important policies for IT businesses

 Workers’ compensation insurance offers protection for your employees and to some extent your business, but it doesn’t provide coverage for all risks.
-Owners of small technology companies should also consider:
+Owners of small tech companies should also consider:

 General liability insurance: This policy can cover expenses related to client injuries and property damage, along with advertising injuries like slander.
-Technology businesses can often bundle it with commercial property insurance for savings in a business owner’s policy (BOP).
+Technology businesses, like data centers and SaaS companies, can often bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

-Errors and omissions insurance (E&O): This policy is critical for IT consultants and other professionals whose work depends on their expertise.
+Errors and omissions insurance (E&O): This policy is critical for data scientists, managed service providers, and edtech professionals whose work depends on their expertise.
 Also called professional liability insurance, it can cover lawsuits related to a professional error, such as a mistake that causes a client’s server to crash.

-Fidelity bonds: IT companies are often privy to sensitive client data.
+Fidelity bonds: IT companies, including cybersecurity and cloud computing businesses, are often privy to sensitive client data.
 This means an employee could jeopardize your business through unlawful access, theft, or fraud.
 Fidelity bonds safeguard your business against employees who engage in certain criminal acts.

 Commercial auto insurance: This policy is required in most states for business-owned vehicles.
 It can cover property damage and medical bills in an accident involving your IT company vehicle, along with theft, vandalism, and weather damage.